 |Source: Kammy's Korner- which also has a nice tutorial.|

 And to be completely random- while I was looking at some inspirational tubs- aren’t these cute?!
 They would totally match the outdoor bathroom idea we want in a garden- someday.

-here, and a seller here.
+Found a lovely tutorial here, and a seller here.

 I can’t wait to put in some more research, nail down a design (probably DIY’d myself), and get to work on this project!

 What about you?
 How was your holiday?
 Did you have multiple gatherings?
 Do you have an unreasonable infatuation with Zombieland or any other movies?
 Do tell.